nagatejakachapuram/nagatejakachapuram/README.md

 ### Summary

-* Auditing and securing smart contracts on platforms like Code4rena and Sherlock.
+* Auditing and securing smart contracts on platforms like Code4rena, Cantina and Sherlock.
 * Developing secure,- and AI-enhanced DeFi primitives.
 * Interning at **TechSteck**, contributing to production-grade blockchain infrastructure.